Update

 Here is an example of an email to a state Attorney General asking them to drop out of the case:

-To: attorney.general@alaska.gov
+To: [attorney.general@alaska.gov]

-Dear Attorney General [Treg Taylor],
+Dear Attorney General [Stephen J. Cox],

-[Say why you support Section 504 and its rules] I care about Section 504.
+[Say why you support Section 504 and its rules] I can live in my own place like other people with the help of my personal care worker.
+I care about Section 504 and Olmstead.
 I can go more places in my wheelchair because of Section 504.
 I can go to the doctor and use a scale for people who use wheelchairs.
 I can get captions for my college classes.
-I support the updated Section 504 rules.
-The updated rules are stronger and give more examples of what disability discrimination is.

 [Say you want them to drop out of the case] I want you to drop out of Texas v.
-Becerra.
+Kennedy.
 You should support Section 504 and its rules.
 You should not be attacking our rights.

 [Ask for a meeting] I want you to meet with me and other people with disabilities.
 We want to talk to you about the case and why we are so concerned about it.